DefangLabs/samples/samples/feathersjs/README.md

-# FeathersJS Application with Docker
+# FeathersJS Application with Defang

-This sample project demonstrates how to deploy a FeathersJS application using Docker.
+This sample project demonstrates how to deploy a FeathersJS application on to AWS using Defang.
 We also demonstrate how to run the application in both development and production environments using Docker Compose.

 ## Prerequisites